 Less simple is your choice between limited right to recover damages and full right to recover damages.
 If you select the limited option, your premium will likely be lower but you won't be able to sue an at-fault driver for pain and suffering unless the injuries reach a certain severity.

 Full right to recover damages allows you to sue for any post-accident expenses plus pain and suffering, which is considered "non-monetary" damage in car-insurance speak.
 Selecting the full right to recover damages typically increases your premium.

 No-fault doesn't apply to property damage (like a dinged-up car).
 The at-fault driver will generally be responsible for paying damages, which is where property damage liability can step in to help.

 "First party" refers to you and those covered by your policy.
-First Party Benefits coverage (FPB) offers financial protection in case you're injured in a car accident (regardless of who caused the accident).
+First party benefits coverage (FPB) offers financial protection in case you're injured in a car accident (regardless of who caused it).

 Your FPB can be used to help pay for:

 Pennsylvania drivers are legally required to maintain at least $5,000 in FPB medical coverage.
 Esurance customers can choose a limit as high as $100,000.